Yura-S/aws_dotnet/README.md

 5) create route53 hosted zone for your domain and configure it to work

-6) copy all files to your repository(runs while pushing anything in actions_test)
+6) push to your repository(runs while pushing anything in actions_test)

 7) there is no data in database. manually add. open database security groups 5432 port for all and add data using create_table.sh script